THREE RED SWEATERS

 Shot by Charles F. Lowrey

-Official Selection: Aspen Shortsfest, Athens International Film and Video Festival, Milwaukee International Film Festival, Middlebury New Filmmakers Festival and the TIFF Bell Lightbox Monthly Shorts Program.
+Official Selection: Aspen Shortsfest, Cucalorus, Athens International Film and Video Festival, Milwaukee International Film Festival, the TIFF Bell Lightbox Monthly Shorts Program, Sebastopol International Documentary Film Festival, and The Middlebury New Filmmakers Festival.

 *Mann, Sally.
 Hold Still: A Memoir with Photographs.
 New York: Little, Brown, 2015.
 Print.